-What better time of year to talk about spruce trees than near Christmas.
-My focus will be on the trees that you actually want to leave in your yard not cut down!
+What better time of year to talk about spruce trees than near Christmas!
+My focus will be on the trees that you actually want to leave in your yard: not to cut down!
 The last 50 years the two spruce trees that have been most popular in our region have been the White Spruce and the Colorado Blue.
 Over the last 20 years the Black Hills selection of white spruce have become more popular.
-This is because the tree is fully Hardy and has denser branching and a darker green winter colour.
-Both of these trees have good attributes obviously the Blue Spruce has its own attraction.
-Blue spruce have been known to Winterburn depending on where they’re from.
-Again recently we have introduced Crystal Blue which is a selection from the southern Manitoba.
-This tree is at least a half a Zone cold hardier than its forerunners.
-It’s branching is Tighter and a little narrower than the other species.
+This is because the tree is very hardy and has denser branching and a darker green winter colour.
+Both the White Spruce and the Colorado Blue have good attributes.
+Blue Spruce have been known to winter-burn depending on where they’re from.
+Again, recently we have introduced Crystal Blue which is a selection from the Southern Manitoba.
+This tree is at least a half a zone cold hardier than its forerunners.
+It’s branching is tighter and a little narrower than the other species.
 Colorado’s do have more susceptibility to fungal problems in higher humidity regions like ours.
 I don’t discourage people from planting individuals or small groups but I would not invest in them for a shelterbelt row.
 You don’t want to lose everything when you work so hard for it.